kyma-project/website/content/blog-posts/2023-XX-XX-updated-subscription-api/index.md

 An application sent events of event type `object.operation`.
 To allow sending such event to EventMesh, we had to introduce a prefix as part of the EventMesh requirements.
 Then, we sent those events to the Eventing backend with eventtype `prefix.object.operation`.
 When these events were delivered to our internal subscribers, they were not of type `object.operation` (the original eventtype), but they were delivered with eventtype `prefix.object.operation`.

 Modifying the subscriptions that way also limited to which events you could subscribe.
-It was only possible to subscribe to events that had
+You could only subscribe to events that had the prefix that had been configured in the Kyma cluster.

-The updated Subscription CR simplifies this for the user.
+To simplify this for our users, we are now introducing the updated subscription CR.

 ## The new subscription CR